sara6/CV/cv/README.md

 **Getting stuff done**

-_Code:_ In a recent project (The Gnar app and Gnar API) we were able to ensure that all the features we had set out at the beginning of the design stage were delivered.
+_Code:_ In a recent project [The app of Gnar] (https://github.com/sara6/The-app-of-GNAR) we were able to ensure that all the features we had set out at the beginning of the design stage were delivered.
 Whilst this was mostly to do with working with three other awesome people, it was through regular stand-ups and Waffle reviews that we were focused and organised.

 _Work:_ Getting stuff done is what has endeared me most to the organisations I have previously worked for.
 I have found that being clear and direct as well as emphatetic has helped mitigate breakdowns in communication and wider project issues.